IoanHadarean/CookBook-project/Readme.md

 <img src="/app/static/wireframes/relish-cookbook-mobile.png" alt="Relish-CookBook" border="0">

 ### Existing Features and Functionalities
-The application consists of 14 HTML templates, 15 CSS files, 17 JavaScript files, 1 utility written in JavaScript and 6 Python files, including the env file which stores the environment variables and connection strings plus [test_app.py](/app/tests/test_app.py), which incorporates automated tests used to measure the performance and behaviour of the project.
+The application consists of 14 HTML templates, 15 SCSS files, 17 JavaScript files, 1 utility written in JavaScript and 6 Python files, including the env file which stores the environment variables and connection strings plus [test_app.py](/app/tests/test_app.py), which incorporates automated tests used to measure the performance and behaviour of the project.
 The main [__init__.py](/app/__init__.py) file includes a collection of all the functions and routes that have been used for